 Is that risk worth it?

-If you’re a responsible gun owner, the answer is always a big fat no. Getting a car holster and mount reduces this risk significantly by offering you an easy place to set your firearm where it will always remain pointed in safe direction.
+If you’re a responsible gun owner, the answer is always a big fat no. Getting a car holster and mount reduces this risk significantly by offering you an easy place to set your firearm where it will always remain pointed in a safe direction.
 The struggle to deploy your firearm will be almost completely alleviated allowing you to focus on what’s important, which is securing your firearm and deescalating the threat.

 We can’t talk about firearm responsibility without talking about securing them.
 Cars are broken into and stolen every second that goes by and the last thing we need is more firearms in the hands of people willing to steal things.